 - About 10 years ago I was working with a small group of 4 players.
 Towards the end of the session I had them do some 1v1’s.
 Three of the players were ages 14 and one player was 9 years old.
 ALL of them were top level players and ended up playing college soccer.
 During these 1v1’s the 9 year old absolutely shocked the older players.
 Due to the youngsters speed, athletic ability and skill the older ones had a very hard time stealing the ball and had to work their hardest to not get beat.
 I could see the shock on their faces.
 The crazy part is one of the older players was on the U15 National team.
 Even so, AGE DIDN’T MATTER.

-- Let’s talk about High School Soccer when Freshmans end up in the starting line up, while seniors sit the bench.
-Age 14-15 year olds playing better than 17-18 years olds.
-Same with college soccer with 18 year olds vs 21 year olds.
+- Let’s talk about high school soccer when Freshman end up in the starting line up, while seniors sit on the bench.
+Age 14-15 playing better than 17-18 years old’s.
+Same with college soccer with 18 year vs 21 year olds.
 So why would age 11-14 matter?
 Of course at certain ages the size, maturity, speed make a difference, but my point is let’s think and talk about these things.
 We shouldn’t get too caught up in older is better, because it’s not the case much of the time.

 - Younger kids ages 5-8 show a big difference in playing ability.
-Yet, again there are certain 6 years olds who can play better than many 8 year olds.
+Yet, again there are certain 6 year olds who can play better than many 8 year olds.
 I once had a 5 year old sibling join a camp of 8 year olds.
-This 5 year old was easily on the same level and these 8 year olds were really good.
+This 5 year old was easily on the same level and these 8 year old’s were really good.

 Camp numbers and how we group the players

-The eight year olds had the best skill, but the ten year olds felt like they should be with the eleven year olds (middle group).
+- The “youngest” group we put the 1 six year old with 3 age eight and then with 2 age ten.
+The eight year old kids had the best skill, but the ten year old’s felt like they should be with the eleven year olds (middle group).

-So with all of this I felt the 2 ten year olds would develop better in the younger group.
-Both of those ten year olds are very eager to learn and improve, so my bet is they will improve if they put in the work this Summer and next Fall.
+- The hard part overall was the eleven year olds (middle group) were further ahead technically, plus that group already had 11 players.
+With all of this I felt the 2 ten year olds would develop better in the younger group.
+Both of the age 10’s are very eager to learn and improve, so my bet is they will improve if they put in the work this Summer and next Fall.

 My goal for the youth players